Prabhnoor0/Vending_Machine/README.md

 # Vending Machine Project

-This project is a full-stack vending machine application with a C++ backend and a React/MUI frontend.
+This project is a full-stack vending machine application with a C++ backend and a React frontend.

 ---
 ## Project Structure